emz0/old-projects/Python/xaf_converter/README.md

 # XAF files converter
-Script that converts .xaf animation files produced by 3dsMax to the specified text format.
+Script that converts .xaf animation files produced by 3ds Max to the specified text format.